emrgnt-cmplxty/automata/automata/docs/core/agent/tool/builder/symbol_search_tool_builder.rst

 Overview
 --------

-``SymbolSearchToolkit`` offers a simple and convenient way to build and process various tools related to symbol search using the provided ``SymbolSearch`` object.
+``SymbolSearchToolkitBuilder`` offers a simple and convenient way to build and process various tools related to symbol search using the provided ``SymbolSearch`` object.
 The main features of this class revolve around (1) creating built tools using a list of search tools from